malfattti/garden/Nation-state, transnationalism, and language.md

 	- Transidiomaticity (Jacquemet):
 		- recombination, mix or hybridization of linguistic resources
 		- intersection between moving people and moving texts through new technologies
-		- use of newly acquired
+		- use of newly acquired techno-linguistic skills
+		- in doing so people increase or